asheshghosh/Applied-Machine-Learning/README.md

 2. Convolutional Neural Networks.
 ---
 ## Part 1: ML In HealthCare Notebook
+---

-In the ML in Healthcare notebook we will only cover part 1.
+#### In the ML in Healthcare notebook we will only cover part 1 looking at different classical methods
 ---